bizz84/SwiftyStoreKit/README.md

 Depending on the operation, the completion closure for `InAppProductPurchaseRequest` is then mapped to either a `PurchaseResult` or a `RestoreResults` value and returned to the caller.

 ## Credits
-Many thanks to [phimage](https://github.com/phimage) for adding OSX support and receipt verification.
+Many thanks to [phimage](https://github.com/phimage) for adding macOS support and receipt verification.

 ## Apps using SwiftyStoreKit